iconengineering/leyden-creek-master-plan/docs/introduction.md

 The purpose of this study is to provide updated hydrologic information for Leyden Creek.
-The watershed is bounded to the south by the Ralston Creek watershed[^1], to the north by both Big Dry Creek and Little Dry Creek watersheds.
+The watershed is bounded to the south by the Ralston Creek watershed, to the north by both Big Dry Creek and Little Dry Creek watersheds.
 The majority of the Leyden Creek watershed is located within the City of Arvada with the remaining areas lying within unincorporated Jefferson County.

-[^1]: Ralston Study Citation

 The following is a summary of the scope of work for this study: